Larabee0/VECS/README.md

-This is a basic C# ECS graphics engine I wrote between October and December 2024 for a university module.
+This is a basic C# ECS graphics engine I wrote between November and December 2024 for a university module.
 I have continued developing it by adding gpu driven rendering techniques.
 # Things I want to do with this
 In no particular order